tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 chmod +x ./transform.rb
 ```

-You can now utlise your script with a given CSV file and it will be synced to your account via the API.
-Utlise the command below:
+You can now use your script with a given CSV file and it will be synced to your account via the API.
+Run the following command:

 ```
 ./transform.rb < some_file.csv | tidal sync servers